 Conclusion

-Here is a video where Jodi Aman shares her wisdom to help you and your children to change to a growth mindset:
+Here is a short video where Jodi Aman shares her wisdom to help you and your children to change to a growth mindset:

 Related Posts: